 Mark serves on the Education Committee.

-Tony has special responsibility for risk management.
-He has worked for Barclays for 35 years and is a former board member of the Global Corporate Bank, responsible for UK business.
+Tony has worked for Barclays for over 35 years and is a former board member of the Global Corporate Bank, responsible for UK business.
 Tony has worked in relationship management, strategic planning, HR, risk management and operational management roles within the Global FTSE 100 business.
 Tony is married to Keren and their two boys both attend GSAL.
 Out of work, Tony enjoys football, cricket and golf.

 Tony serves on the Business & Management Committee.